35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 [^4] [AAAP 2010](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf) 3.5.1

-[^5] Aylesbury Phase 2 Update June 2024 Display Boards 1, 8 9 <http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626>

-[^6] NHG retains FDS 'C' where it will provide 56 affordable homes and xxx private homes.
+[^5] NHG retains FDS 'C' where it will provide 56 affordable homes and xxx private homes.

+[^6] Aylesbury Phase 2 Update June 2024 Display Boards 1, 8 9 <http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626>

+[^7] This is NHG's second attempt at a 'standalone' application for Phase 2B; the first fell foul of a High Court judgement on a related change to the outline planningpermission.
+See